 While the automotive, aerospace and electronics industries continue to thrive in the country, the information technology sector is rapidly advancing as well.
 Part of Mexico's push to position itself as an attractive country for foreign companies to do business, is its commitment to ensuring that its citizens are well educated.
 With many of the products being manufactured in Mexico requiring a high level of technological proficiency, it is imperative that people living in the country possess the requisite skills that give foreign companies the confidence to consider Mexico as an offshoring destination.

-This is especially true for IT organizations, as these companies require a workforce that is not only highly skilled, but familiar with the ever changing world of information technology.
+This is especially true for IT companies in Mexico that require not only a highly skilled workforce, but also employees familiar with the ever changing world of information technology.

 Information technology is an industry comprised of multiple disciplines, each complex in its own right.
 As such, IT professionals must undergo years of training in order to do their jobs effectively.